nnaveenraju/ssl-cert-commands/README.md

 The JKS keystore uses a proprietary format.
 It is recommended to migrate to PKCS12 which is an industry standard format using "keytool -importkeystore -srckeystore keystore.jks -destkeystore keystore.jks -deststoretype pkcs12".
 ```

-That is all folks!
-Hope this helps, and please feel free to leave any questions or comments.

 ls
 example.pfx  example.key            keystore.p12
 example.crt  keystore.jks           truststore.jks